lucidsoftware/lucid-programming-competition-2017/problems/stuck/description.md

 * If you started at A, *could* call `right() down() right()`.
 But it would better on average to call `random()`.
   There's 1/8 chance you reach B, and call `down() right()` (3 total calls).
 There's 1/8 chance you reach H and exit (1 call).
 There's even 1/8 chance you would remain at A, and call `random()` again (2+ calls).
-When each possible outcome is weighted by its probabilty, the average number of function calls of the optimal strategy is 2.667.
+When each possible outcome is weighted by its probabilty, the average of the optimal strategy is 2.667.

 ## Input